vigetlabs/microcosm/README.md

   register() {
     return {
-      [getPlanet.open]: this.markLoading,
+      [getPlanet.open]      : this.setPending,
-      [getPlanet.done]: this.addPlanet,
+      [getPlanet.done]      : this.addPlanet,
-      [getPlanet.error] this.markError,
+      [getPlanet.error]     : this.setError,
-      [getPlanet.loading]: this.addPlanet,
+      [getPlanet.loading]   : this.setProgress,
-      [getPlanet.cancelled]: this.markCancelled
+      [getPlanet.cancelled] : this.setCancelled
     }
   }
 }